Is Health Anxiety Real? | Symptoms & Treatment

 Is Health Anxiety Real

-Health anxiety is consuming and irrational anxiety which causes people to believe they have serious health or medical issue.
-This condition causes people to believe in phantom symptoms of actual symptoms of an illness.
+Health anxiety or hypochondria is a consuming and irrational worry which causes people to believe they have a serious health or medical issue.
+This irrational worry causes people to believe in phantom symptoms of an illness.

 Health anxiety might lead you to still be worried about your health even after reassurance from a doctor.
-This constant belief can cause severe distress and interference in the daily life of a person.
+This constant belief can cause severe distress and interference in your daily routine, life, and relationships.

 • Poor understanding of the body’s distress